Lateral Transfer and Positioning Risk in Hospitals

 The Dangers Of Lateral Transfers

 Simply put, a lateral transfer involves moving patients from surface to surface, including a bed or hospital cart.
 These transfers pose increased risks to both patients and caregivers.
 Lateral transfers are performed throughout the day in various departments, ranging from ICU to imaging.
-With that said, the probability of a patient or nurse sustaining an injury increases exponentially.
+Due to the high frequency of lateral transfers and patient positioning the probability of a patient or nurse sustaining an injury increases exponentially if the appropriate Safe Patient Handling techniques are not employed.
 Patients that require comprehensive care often can’t move from point A to point B on their own, requiring the nursing staff to oversee their movements.
 When moving from one surface to another, matters become even more complicated.

 In most cases, nurses use the sheet underneath the patient to transfer them.
 If there are limited staff members available, a plastic board is typically used as an alternative.
 While this device helps, it doesn’t reduce enough friction to combat the total force required.
 In essence, when handling a later transfer, nurses must rely on their strength and collaborative efforts to conduct a successful and safe transfer.